 These need quickly checked out by a doctor or clinic that you trust.
 Leaving STDs untreated can result in long-term physical harm for both men and women.
 Each disease has its own signs- make sure that you are tested for any possible infections.
 Knowledge is your best defense against any disease.

 Taking one hour a month as part of your routine health care is a great idea.
-The time spent will not only allow you to enjoy your body, and notice the improvements you make, but will allow you to check yourself, and insure that you are as healthy as possible.
-This is something that anyone can do, and should do.
-Checking yourself head to toes will provide an easy, free way to insure that you are healthy, and continue to be that way.
+The time spent will not only allow you to enjoy your body, and notice the improvements you make, but will allow you to check yourself, and ensure that you are as healthy as possible.
+This is something that anyone can do and should do.
+Checking yourself head to toes will provide an easy, free way to ensure that you are healthy, and continue to be that way.